jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 DAN: Hmm.
 I only have uh,
 	 that many cards,
-	so,
+	so...

-JENNIFER:	 How many cards you have.
+JENNIFER:	 How many cards you have?
 	 You only have two.

 DAN:	   Just two.